This curriculum was developed to provide a uniform, publicly-available, research-based stormwater core curriculum to:

 Changing Public Behavior is sponsored by the eXtension Drinking Water and Human Health interest area, and the University of Wisconsin-Extension Environmental Resources Center.
-For more information about the course contact Elaine Andrews at email@example.com
+For more information about the course, contact Martha Monroe at firstname.lastname@example.org.

 Home Energy Use 101 is a self-directed course designed for new and future homebuyers.
 Participants will learn how to identify ways to reduce energy consumption in their homes as well as being introduced to newer technologies and techniques to minimize residential energy consumption from taking this course.
 For more information contact Carl Pedersen, NDSU Extension Service, at Carl.Pedersen@NDSU.edu